 a.
 One of the most common issues that we hear about during the holidays relates to traveling with presents.
 Many individuals decide to bring gifts in their luggage only to discover upon arriving at their destination that the presents were damaged.
 Items in your luggage bag face a difficult journey from the time that you arrive at the airport until the time that you arrive at your destination, and broken luggage items are not uncommon.
 On top of that, many travelers packing gifts will also arrive at their destination only to find that their gifts have been opened.
 TSA personnel have an obligation to inspect any items that they feel may contain illegal goods, which often results in wrapped gifts being opened and inspected.

 Label your luggage

 Putting a rare ribbon, scarf or luggage tag on your bag will help you quickly identify it and keep others from mistaking it for their own.
 Also, make sure you have a tag with contact information on both the outside and inside of your bag.
-In the event of lost luggage this will make the process run as smooth as possible when trying to retrieve it, especially if the outside tag is ripped off en route.
+In the event of lost luggage, this will make the process run as smoothly as possible when trying to retrieve it, especially if the outside tag is ripped off en route.

 5. Book Your Flight (Far) in Advance

 It’s no secret that traveling during the holidays can be expensive.
 Two of the best ways to minimize the cost of holiday travel are to book your flight as far in advance as possible and to travel on off-peak days.
 For example, booking a flight on the 22nd or 23rd of December is going to be a fraction of the price of booking a flight on the 24th.